eutopiaold/service-template-old/README.md

 Install the required extensions from requrements.txt

 ```
-pipenv install -r path/to/requirements.txt
+pipenv install -r /path/to/requirements.txt
 ```

 ### Installing

-You can query and change the database form flask shell
+You can query and change the database from flask shell for now

 ```
 flask shell
 Role.query.all()
 User.query.all()
 ```
-For the quick update use the Migrate
+For the quick update and tracking use Migrate extension

 ```
 flask db init